802 S. Broadway,

 The Tower Theatre had several operators over the years, including Fox West Coast Theatres who ran it in the 1930’s as the Newsreel Theatre.
 In the late-1930’s Sol Lesser’s Principal Theatres Corp. of America operated it as a general run theatre under the name Music Hall Downtown.
 In 1965, it was acquired by H.L.
 Gumbier’s daughter, and it was renamed Tower Theatre, reopening on 25th October 1965 having undergone a complete renovation, and operated under lease to Metropolitan Theatres.
 The actual ‘tower’ on the corner of the building suffered extensive damage in the 1971 earthquake and was shortened considerably for seismic safety reasons.

 One of the wonderful movie theatres still intact in downtown Los Angeles, the Tower Theatre has been closed for movies since April 1987.
 It has since been converted for use as a nightclub, when a level wooden floor was placed in the orchestra seating area, but the nightclub never opened.
 The theatre became a swap-meet market area for a while.
 For most of the 1990’s it lay empty and unused, apart from location film shoots where it can be viewed in the movies: “The Omega Man”, “Last Action Hero”, “The 6th Day”, “Fight Club”, “Coyote Ugly”, “Twilight of the Golds”, “End of Days” and “The Mambo Kings”.
-In 2000 it was taken over by the Brazilian based UCKG church serving English speaking congregations (they operate Spanish language services in the former State Theatre opposite).
+In 2000 it was taken over by the Brazilian based United Church of the Kingdom of God(UCKG) serving English speaking congregations (they operate Spanish language services in the former State Theatre opposite).
 It also hosted special events and continued as a film location venue.
 In late-2008, it reopened as a rock concert venue, but this was later closed.

 It was announced in October 2012, that it will reopen in 2014 as a concert venue and bar.